 I’ve broken down the review into some of the most important features your headphones should have.

 - One set of headphones

 - 1 x coiled cable

-Is this the perfect set of headphones you’ve been looking for?
-Let’s investigate.
+Is this the perfect set of professional monitor headphones you’ve been looking for?
+Let’s dive deeper.

-Here the set scores pretty high since you can easily switch the connection between ¼” and 1/8” types.
+Here, the Audio Technica ATH-M40x scores pretty high since you can easily switch the connection between 1/4” and 1/8” types.

 You can even disconnect your cable completely to plug in a new one or someone else’s instead of being limited to a fixed cable.